gxwcxl2010/System-RDL-preprocess/README.md

   -debug               Show more message for debug.
   -D         <macro>   Define a preprocess macro.
-  -noenv               Don't push current env to perl preprocess -help                Show this message for help.
+  -noenv               Don't push current env to perl preprocess -stdout|c            Output result to standard output instead of a file -help                Show this message for help.

 ```